From time to time, we all need a new mattress. Unfortunately, your budget doesn’t always allow for it.

 A mattress pad or a feather bed is definitely an effective option.
 If you don’t know which to choose, click on the blue link to find out in detail which is best for you.
 We’ll sum it up below.

 A mattress pad is great if you just want or need a thin layer of comfort.
 If you prefer a firm sleeping surface, but your’s is just a bit too firm, a mattress pad will provide just enough softness to make things comfortable.

 A mattress pad is also useful when you need to hold layers in place (like a mattress topper).

-A waterproof mattress pad will also add a layer of protection if you don’t have a mattress protector in place.
+And, a waterproof mattress pad will also add a layer of protection if you don’t have a mattress protector in place.

 The case for a feather bed

 On the other hand, if you want to completely transform your mattress, nothing beats a feather bed.
-If you want to feel like you’re sleeping in a hotel bed, a feather bed is a must.
+If you want to feel like you’re sleeping in a hotel bed, of course, a feather bed is a must.

 A feather bed provides that cloud-like comfort that no other bedding accessory can match.